 Make connections that might help your family during this transition.
 These may help you learn about resources and navigate the changes.
-Here are some programs within The Arc of King County.
+Below are some programs within The Arc of King County.
 Other groups and organizations can be found on The Arc of King County resource guide.

-- King County Parent & Family Coalition (KCPFC): monthly meetings and emails focusing on legislative topics - Parent to Parent (P2P): regular events and Yahoo email group "Into Adulthood" - Multicultural Information and Family Support: Our staff provide support in both English and Spanish as well as culturally specific support to African American and Latino families.
+- King County Coalition for Developmental Disabilities: monthly meetings and emails focusing on legislative topics - Parent to Parent (P2P): community events, virtual support groups, Helping Parent matches, IEP support, and special education navigation - Multicultural Information and Family Support: Our staff provide support in both English and Spanish as well as culturally specific support to Latino families.